jaso-public/cs764-sorter/README.md

 This method will return the next, unique record from the provider.
 If all unique records have been returned, it will return a null pointer.

 ## EmptyProvider
 This class is an empty provider that only returns null pointers via its next() method.
-It was created to by utilized by the Sorter when there are no more records to return.
+It was created to be utilized within Sorter.cpp when there are no records to return.

 ### next()
 This method will continue to return null pointers, indicating that there are no records to be returned.